Constructions and Isotopies of High-Dimensional Legendrian Spheres: Introduction

-The contact manifold $(S^{2n+1}, \xi_{st})$ is supported by the open book where the pages are symplectomorphic to $(D^{2n}, \omega_{st})$, and the monodromy is the identity.
+In \cite{courte2017lagrangian}, Courte-Ekholm show that $\Lambda(L,L)$ is isotopic to the standard Legendrian unknot.
+The contact manifold $(S^{2n+1}, \xi_{st})$ is supported by an open book where the pages are symplectomorphic to $(D^{2n}, \omega_{st})$, and the monodromy is the identity.
 The binding is contactomorphic to $(S^{2n-1}, \xi_{st})$.
 Given a Lagrangian disk $L$ in $(B^{2n}, \omega_{st})$, one can construct all the three Legendrians as mentioned above.
 We can show that Courte-Ekholm's result is a particular case of Theorem~\ref{thm:isotopy}.

-\begin{corollary} (Originally proven in \cite{courte2017lagrangian}) Given a Lagrangian disk $L$ in $(B^{2n}, \omega_{st})$, $\Lambda(L,L)$ is isotopic to the standard Legendrian unknot. \end{corollary}
+\begin{corollary} (Originally proven in \cite{courte2017lagrangian}) Given a Lagrangian disk $L$ in $(B^{2n}, \omega_{st})$, $\Lambda(L,L) \subset (S^{2n+1}, \xi_{st})$ is isotopic to the standard Legendrian unknot. \end{corollary}

 The paper is organised as follows: In Section \ref{sec:contact}, we introduce relevant background and give references for further exposition.
-In Section \ref{sec:stabilise}, we prove Theorem \ref{thm:stabilise}.
-Then in Section \ref{sec:isotopy}, we prove the first half of Theorem \ref{thm:isotopy}, namely that the join and stabilisation constructions give isotopic spheres.
-Finally in Section \ref{sec:unknot}, we prove that the constructions give the standard Legendrian unknot, completing the proof of Theorem \ref{thm:isotopy} and also show how to recover Courte-Ekholm's result.
+In Section \ref{sec:isotopy}, we prove Theorem \ref{thm:isotopy}, namely that the join and stabilisation constructions give spheres isotopic to the standard unknot.
+Finally we remark on how this generalises Courte-Ekholm's result.